Queen-s-COMPSA/Constitution/constitution/ElectionsAndReferenda.md

    contain the statement “I hereby nominate [name of candidate] for the position of [position name] within the Computing Students’ Association.” along with the nominating student’s name and student number.
-4. Each Candidate shall submit a deposit in the amount of thirty (30) dollars, which can be used a fines for campaign violations.
-The deposit, or remaining balance, will be returned after the completion of the election.
 5. Once a nomination package has been submitted, if the applicant already holds a position within the Association, they shall take a leave of absence until the results have been announced.